JeanPyerC/Rutgers-Module_2_Challenge/README.md

 &nbsp;&nbsp;&nbsp;&nbsp; By viewing the data within the year of 2018, you can see our average return percentage is negative 8.5.
 Tickers ENPH and RUN are the only tickers with positive return percentage.
 Ticker AY has the lowest daily volume with a return percent of negative 7.3.

 ## Results
 &nbsp;&nbsp;&nbsp;&nbsp; I was a able to create two Macros with commend buttons.
 Both Macros act different based on what you are clicking on.
 We will be fousing on the challenge of the project only.
+I also copied the Macro formula onto my github if anyone wants to review it.

 ![Command Buttons](Macro_Buttons.png)

+&nbsp;&nbsp;&nbsp;&nbsp;

 ![All Stocks 2017 vs 2018](All_Stocks_2017&2018.png)